 In python, some datasets use NaN (not-a-number) to represent the missing data.
 This can be problematic as the NaN values are unordered.
 Any ordered comparison of a number to a not-a-number value are False.
 A counter-intuitive implication is that not-a-number values are not equal to themselves.

-This behavior is compliant with IEEE 754[2024 Wikipedia] a hardware induced compromise.
+This behavior is compliant with IEEE 754[543-2019 - IEEE Standard for Floating-Point Arithmetic] a hardware induced compromise.

 The example01.py code demonstrates various comparisons of float('NaN') all resulting in False.